Study of Adagloxad Simolenin (OBI-822)/OBI-821 in the Adjuvant Treatment of Patients With Globo H Positive TNBC

-This is a Phase III, randomized, double-blind, placebo controlled, study to prospectively evaluate the efficacy and safety of adagloxad simolenin (OBI 822)/OBI-821 treatment, compared to placebo, in patients with early stage TNBC at high risk for recurrence.
+The GLORIA study is a Phase III, randomized, open-label study to prospectively evaluate the efficacy and safety of adagloxad simolenin (OBI 822)/OBI-821 in the adjuvant treatment of patients with high risk, early stage Globo-H Positive TNBC.

 You can join if…